jentery/engl391/exam1.md

 ## When to Submit It

 Please submit your response to Take-Home Exam 1 via Brightspace by Friday, February 3rd at 11:30am.

+I will deduct five points per working day (excluding holidays and weekends) for every submission I receive after Friday, February 3rd at 11:30am.
+I will close the Brightspace submission portal for this exam at 11:30am on Friday, February 10th.